hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 A `high_availability` block supports the following:

+* `mode` - (Required) The high availability mode for the PostgreSQL Flexible Server.
+The only possible value is `ZoneRedundant`.

 * `standby_availability_zone` - (Optional) The availability zone of the standby Flexible Server.
 Possible values are `1`, `2` and `3`.

 ## Attributes Reference